My First Job: The Sweet Taste of Hamburger Helper Set Me Up for Life

 Since my job involved approaching people and asking them to try my product, I had no time to worry about rejection or what people thought about me.
 After a while, I realized that speaking up wasn’t so bad — it’s all about how you carry yourself.
 You’ll be surprised by how many people actually want to hear what you have to say.

 With my newfound confidence, I started speaking up more often in social situations and trying to build connections with people for work.

 I landed more internships in college and got hired on-the-spot at a job fair — all because I wasn’t afraid to speak up and promote myself and my skills.

 Finally, my first part-time job taught me how to be dependable.
 Since I was the only one from my company working in the store and representing certain brands, there were no co-workers to back me up or compensate for any insecurities I had.

-When I ran the roadshow, the company was depending on me to show up on-time and do a good job.
+When I ran the roadshow, the company was depending on me to arrive on time and do a good job.
 I take pride in my work, so naturally it felt great to do well on the job.
 Dependable people are easy to work with and cause less stress for management.